process-variation

 For companies in need of immediate recovery or transformation, our Rapid Improvement (RI) process pinpoints specific principles of the Performance Management System and escalates implementation with focused precision providing a speedy approach to specific needs.
 Some examples include:

-If you are ready to focus your improvement efforts to generate wins through eliminating special cause variation and focus on common cause variation to create more consistent, stable process, Performance Solutions by Milliken can help.
+If you are ready to focus your improvement efforts to generate wins through eliminating special cause variation and focus on common cause variation to create more consistent, stable process, the operation excellence consulting team at Performance Solutions by Milliken can help.
 Contact us today.